Q: Why do I need Soundzabound when there is free music out there?

 A: Most free music sites do not offer the synchronization license required for K-12 and higher education.
 Check the license closely.
-Failure to comply with the license can result in you having to pay due to penalties.
+Failure to comply with the license can result in you having to pay due penalties.
 This does happen frequently.
-Also, a lot of the "free" music out there is not screened for content, as ours is.

 A: ONLY if the username(s) and password(s) will be password protected and cannot be viewed by the general public.
 If not password protected, we recommend placing something along the lines of "You must log in to have access to our school's music.
 See [teacher] for username and password."
-Displaying of usernames and passwords on un-password protected websites can result in loss of licensing.
+Displaying of usernames and passwords on non password protected websites can result in loss of licensing.

 A: Yes!
 Once you have purchased a license for the music, that is 100% within your rights.